digitalprivacy/digitalprivacynotice/README.md

 7. Try it out.
 Tweek it.
 Most of the fields will work with html tags to allow you to customize the ids/classes for your own css.

+N.B.
+Currently this project uses the jQuery '$'.
+You might have conflicts with some older code.

 Dependencies:
 -------------